Changelog

 - **Cross-corpus surveys in a single call.** `search_anthroposophy(query=..., corpus="all")` fans GA + Free Man Creator (FMC) + Sources together, distinguishing hits by `[ga] / [fmc] / [sources]` tags with per-corpus totals.

-- **Honest gap-detection.** When the curator has examined a chapter and Steiner did *not* engage it, `steiner_status: "not_engaged"` is the explicit sentinel — the data says so rather than inviting a fabricated bridge.
-Aristotle's *De Anima*, for example, carries this flag despite the structural temptations to read his hylomorphic soul-account into the threefold-body schema.
+- **Honest gap-detection.** When the curator has examined a chapter and Steiner did *not* engage it, `steiner_status: "not_engaged"` marks the absence explicitly.
+Aristotle's *De Anima* carries this flag.

 - **Stream-filtered comparative work.** `search_sources(stream="indian")` scopes to Vedic / Upanishadic / Gita / Mahabharata material; `stream="greco-christian"` to Patrologia + Aristotle + Aquinas + Hermetic Corpus; `stream="western-european"` to the Beguine + Rhineland + Theosophical + Goethean strands.